Is Turkey in Europe?

 Ottoman Empire, of which Turkey is the inheritor state, has been economically, socially, and politically considered as a European state and was always in the middle of European concerns since its foundation.
 Pretty much right after its foundation at the end of the 13th century, it expanded to the west, and only towards the end of the 14th century, its frontier settlement had reached the Vardar and Kosovan plains, the heart of current-day Balkans.

 A century before conquering Istanbul, its capital was at Adrianople even westwards.
 The very pillars of the state were built in the Balkans, ”Ottoman Europe” as some historians called it, was the passage that gave life to the Ottoman Statehood.
 Centuries later when Turks lost their final area of land in the Balkans during the 1912–13 Balkan wars, this disastrous loss caused the end of the state.
 It took only five more years for it to fall entirely.

 How do you see Turkey?
 Is it a European country or a Middle Eastern country?

 The fact is that Turkey is very worldly.
-The South-Eastern pieces of the country are closer to what one would define as Middle Eastern in nature and culture both.
-The Northern parts are European in nature and Turkish in culture.
-Whereas the Western parts are the euro area in complexion and culture.
+The South-Eastern pieces of the country are closer to what one would define as Middle Eastern in both nature and culture.
+The Northern parts are European in terms of nature and Turkish in culture.
+Whereas the Western parts are European in complexion and culture.

 Why visit Turkey?